taada33/Tech-Blog/README.md

 To view the application, please visit [https://tech-blog-ta.herokuapp.com/](https://tech-blog-ta.herokuapp.com/)

 The homepage displays all the posts and their respective comments.
 To make a comment, users must first be logged in.
 The login page allows users to login as well as register an account.
-The dashboard displays any posts made by the user, and allows them to create new posts.
+The dashboard displays any posts made by the user, and allows them to create, edit, and delete posts.

 ## Contributing